-University Housing AOD Education Programs

-Each semester, the University Housing requires the live-in staff of each residence hall building to host an alcohol education program.
+University Housing AOD Education Programs Each semester, the University Housing requires the live-in staff of each residence hall building to host an alcohol education program.
 Each building is required to plan an in-hall event that addresses the issue of alcohol use, the policy/legal consequences of underage drinking and/or alcohol safety information.
 Each hall has the freedom to address the topic in the manner they believe best suits their living environment.
 Each building is provided with a budget to host the programs.
-Many hall staff choose to invite the University Police and/or the UHCS Wellness Staff to help address the topic.
-In addition, the University Housing AODA Peer Educator program is led by a group of students who present programs in the residence halls on the topics of substance abuse.
-The programs are designed to raise awareness and to promote understanding about substance use in the community, create an environment for discussion, provide current information, and to break down myths and misconceptions about substance use.
+Many hall staff choose to invite the University Police and/or UHCS Wellness Staff to help address the topic.